sthakur369/instagram-saved-library-app/README.md

 - 💻 Your exported files stay on your computer
 - 🌐 Instagram's public embed/CDN may be contacted when the app displays post previews

-**Important:** the saved posts themselves belong to their original creators.
-This project helps you organize your own exported saved-content data; it does not grant rights to redistribute third-party content.
+ > **Important: The saved posts themselves belong to their original creators.
+This project helps you organize your own exported saved-content data; it does not grant rights to redistribute third-party content.**

 ---